RIT-EVT/BMS/docs/source/srs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DEV1 battery pack is equipped with an interlock which can be used to detect the precense of a connector attached to the battery pack.
+The DEV1 battery pack is equipped with an interlock which can be used to detect the presence of a connector attached to the battery pack.
 Use of this interlock is critical for battery operator safety.
 The contact points of the battery should only be active when a valid connector is present.
 Otherwise, the battery contact points should not be active.